telerik/kendo-themes/packages/bootstrap/docs/customization-captcha.md

 ---
 title: Customizing Captcha
-description: "Refer to the list of the Kendo UI Nouvelle theme variables available for customization."
+description: "Refer to the list of the Kendo UI Bootstrap theme variables available for customization."
-slug: variables_kendothemenouvelle_captcha
+slug: variables_kendothemebootstrap_captcha
 position: 9
 ---